MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-business-continuity-and-disaster-recovery.md

 ![Azure Site Recovery High Level](../_images/eslz-bcdr-4.png)

 - [Azure Site Recovery Deployment Planner](https://docs.microsoft.com/azure/site-recovery/site-recovery-deployment-planner) can be used to begin planning DR to Azure Native.
-- When planning the workloads to start after Azure Site Recovery failover, the recovery plan should include the correct startup order for workloads.
+- When planning the workloads to start after Azure Site Recovery failover, the recovery plan should include the correct start up order for workloads.
 - Partner Solutions like JetStream Software and [HCX (testing purposes only)](https://docs.microsoft.com/en-us/azure/azure-vmware/deploy-disaster-recovery-using-vmware-hcx#:~:text=%20Deploy%20disaster%20recovery%20using%20VMware%20HCX%20,VMware%20Solution%20private%20cloud%2C%20and%20access...%20More%20) support disaster recovery scenarios for AVS as well.
 - An analysis and decision should be made which (sub-)set of AVS workloads require protection in case of a DR event.
 Consider protecting only those workloads critical to business operations to control the costs associated with the DR implementation.
-- Functional domain roles (e.g. Active Directory Domain Controllers, DNS) should be set up in the secondary environment
+- Functional domain roles (e.g., Active Directory Domain Controllers, DNS) should be set up in the secondary environment
 - Necessary sites, services, and connectivity to treat as another site in estate for disaster recovery environment.
 - To enable DR between AVS private clouds in distinct Azure regions, ExpressRoute Global Reach needs to be enabled between both (back-end) ExpressRoute circuits to allow AVS-to-AVS connectivity when required for solutions like VMware SRM and VMware HCX for DR.
 - DR overlapping vs non-overlapping IP addressing.